DNKpp/mimicpp/README.md

 The framework is designed with two core concepts in mind: Mocks and Expectations.
 Mocks can be used to define behaviour on a per test-case basis, without the necessity of creating dozens of types.
-The go-to example is, if you have a custom type, which somehow makes a connection to a concrete database, you do not want to setup an actual database connection during your test runs.
-You then simply install a database mock, which then yields the exact replies as it were defined for that particular case: the so called "Expectations".
+The go-to example is, if you have a custom type, which somehow makes a connection to a concrete database, you do not want to set up an actual database connection during your test runs.
+You then simply install a database mock, which then yields the exact replies as it were defined for that particular case: the so-called "Expectations".

 So, Mocks and Expectations are going together hand in hand.